 The 8′ long panels of tub-style grade crossing settled.
 As a result, a speed restriction was placed on the crossing, which affected passenger schedules.
 Three panels were affected, and the belly in the slabs was approximately 2 inches.
 Slight deflection with heavy truck traffic was noted, and significant deflection with rail traffic was present.

 The repair had to be completed in just a few hours, to avoid disruption to rail traffic.
 The repair had to allow for immediate resumption of rail traffic, and tolerate tamping of the adjacent truck during the repair.
 Additionally, the tub crossing repair had to be done in a manner that did not disturb the adjacent asphalt pavement.

-High density geotechnical polyurethane grouting to stabilize and lift the affected modular grade crossing panels.
+High-density geotechnical polyurethane grouting to stabilize and lift the affected modular grade crossing panels.
 Geotechnical polyurethane grouting is far superior to mudjacking, in that the process is faster, and can more easily ensure a complete filling of voids under the crossing panels.
-Lifting precision of less than 0.1 inches is standard.
+Lifting precision of fewer than 0.1 inches is standard.

 A CJGeo modular grade crossing repair crew filled the voids and corrected settlement in a few hours.
 During the tub crossing repair, tamping was done by the rail system to address the settlement of the adjacent track.